 The University reserves the right to increase Home and EU Undergraduate and PGCE tuition fees in line with any inflationary or other increase authorised by the Secretary of State for future years of study.

 As well as tuition fees, you will need approximately £200 to purchase any necessary texts during your three years of study.
 There will also be travel costs when you go on placement, this usually costs around £100.

 You will also need to consider the cost of your accommodation whilst you study at university.
-Visit our accommodation webpages for further details about our Halls of Residence.
+Visit our accommodation pages for further details about our Halls of Residence.

 We have a range of scholarships to help with the cost of your studies.
 Visit our scholarships page to find out more.

 The International tuition fees for 2019/2020 entry will be released in due course.